SusyBegula/SupportMeNuts/README.md

 # Support Ticketing System

-A ticketing support system built with Laravel that allows users to create support tickets and administrators to manage them.
+A comprehensive ticketing system built with Laravel that allows users to create support tickets and administrators to manage them efficiently.
+Perfect for customer service departments, IT help desks, or any team that needs to track and resolve user-submitted issues.

 ## Features

-- User authentication
+- User authentication with role-based access control
-- Create and manage support tickets
+- Create and manage support tickets with attachments
-- Ticket categories and priorities
+- Categorization with priorities and statuses
+- Admin dashboard with detailed statistics
-- Admin dashboard for ticket management
+- Email notifications for ticket updates
-- Comment system for ticket updates
+- Comment system for communication between users and support staff
-- User roles (Admin and Agent)
+- User roles (Admin and Agent) with different permissions

 ## Requirements